go140point6/ledger-live-toml-updating/README.md

 Mainnet example here: https://mainnet.validator.report/ and here: https://mainnet2.validator.report/

-# Setup Instructions - Validator and Web Host Configuration
+# Setup Instructions

 # Part 1: Validator/Node Server Setup

 Prerequisites:

-mpstat, free, df, awk, pip
+free, df, awk, pip

-    apt install pip mpstat
+    sudo apt install pip

 Python3 requires: requests

-    `pip3 install requests toml`
+    `sudo pip3 install requests toml`

 Optional text editor: nano

+If you want to use JUST for you Node, then you can do that by JUST using the updater.py file.
-Upload Pre-existing Files: Upload update.py and listener.py to the validator server or use nano to create these files and paste the contents accordingly
+Upload Pre-existing Files: Upload update.py and listener.py to the validator server or use nano to create these files and paste the contents accordingly, or you can git clone.

 ### Editing update.py:
 Modify the following lines: